|Title||Lord of Runestone|

 A Storm of Swords

-Yohn is mentioned as a suitor of Lysa Tully by Ser Kevan Lannister.
+Yohn is mentioned as a suitor of Lady Lysa Arryn by Ser Kevan Lannister.
 According to Lysa herself, Yohn is pressuring her into participating in the War of the Five Kings, presumably in defense of Riverrun against the Lannister forces.

 A Feast for Crows

-After the death of Lady Lysa Arryn, Lord Yohn brings five other lords of the Vale to Runestone where they sign a document forming the Lords Declarant.
-Nestor Royce informs Lord Baelish about Yohn's intent to question Marillion himself about the murder of Lady Lysa Tully and to remove Baelish from his position as Lord Protector.
+After the death of Lysa, Lord Yohn brings five other lords of the Vale to Runestone where they sign a document forming the Lords Declarant.
+Yohn's cousin, Lord Nestor Royce, informs Petyr Baelish about Yohn's intent to question Marillion about the murder of Lysa and to remove Petyr from his position as Lord Protector of the Vale.

 A Dance with Dragons